mskog/myrr/README.md

 **Should not be used for anything serious.
 Can and will break functionality with every update.**

+**A major refactoring is coming soon and then I am planning on releasing this a gem**

 This will be released as a gem when it is ready.

 Tested with Myrrix versions:
+- 1.0.0-beta-1
 - 0.10
 - 0.9